vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

    - To use custom certificates to authenticate connections to the vSphere Integrated Containers Engine file server, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.

 7. Expand **Demo VCH Installer Wizard Configuration** to optionally change the port on which the interactive web installer for virtual container hosts (VCHs) runs.
+8. Expand **Out-of-the-box-users configuration** to configure ready-made vSphere Integrated Containers user accounts in the Platform Services Controller.

+     You can use these accounts to test the different user personas that can access vSphere Integrated Containers Management Portal and Registry.

+    - Optionally uncheck the **Create out-of-the-box-users** checkbox to disable the creation of out-of-the-box users.
+    - In the **Out-of-the-box-users prefix** text box, optionally modify the prefix of the out-of-the-box user names from the default, `vicdef`.
+    - In the **Out-of-the-box-users password** text boxes, optionally modify the password for the out-of-the-box user account from the default, `password`.
 8. Click **Next** and **Finish** to deploy the vSphere Integrated Containers appliance.
 9. When the deployment completes, power on the appliance VM.